 Current Road Construction Projects

 2nd and BryantThis project consist of adding dual left turn lanes and a single right turn lane for all four directions.
 New signal lights will be installed and connected back to the Traffic Management Center.
 New water lines and sanitary sewer lines will also be included with this project.

 The City awarded this project to Crossland Heavy Contractors in the amount of $7,478,800.

 Phase 3, Intelligent Transportation System (ITS) on 15th Street and on Kelly AveThis project consists of installing 10.5 miles of fiber optic cable and replacing the traffic signal cabinets and controllers and associated signal equipment at 22 intersections on 15th Street from Santa Fe to I-35 and on Kelly from south City limits to Robin Hill in order to bring them into compliance with the National Transportation Communication for Intelligent Transportation System Protocol (NTCIP) standards.
 These intersections will connect to the Traffic Management Center via fiber optics and wireless communication network.

 The Oklahoma Department of Transportation (ODOT) opened bids on October 14, 2021.
 The low bid was $10,626,458.80.
-The City will receive $7,434,277 in Federal funds with the remaining funds coming from the 2000 Capital improvement Sales Tax Fund.
-ODOT will award the project at the December 1, 2021, Traffic Commission meeting.
+The City will receive $7,434,277 in Federal funds with the remaining funds coming from the 2000 Capital Improvement Sales Tax Fund.

 After completion of the phase 3 project, 64% of the traffic signals in Edmond will be following the latest standards while the remaining 36% continue to run off older technology.